 Have you ever had the birthday of someone who has passed away show up on your birthday list on Facebook?
-It’s happened several times to me after friends pass away unexpectedly.
 That reminder of what should have been a happy occasion can feel like a gut-punch when Facebook reminds you that they are no longer with you.

 What Happens When a Facebook Profile Is Memorialized

 When someone memorializes a Facebook account for another person, the account locks so that no one can log into it.
-This means that no one can change the settings of the account, or add or remove friends from the list, and none of the already existing content can be removed or altered in any way.
+This means that no one can change the account’s settings, add or remove friends from the list, and none of the already existing content can be removed or altered in any way.

 When other people access the deceased’s profile, they will see the word Remembering next to the person’s name.

 Best of all, in my opinion, the account’s owner will no longer show up in “People You May Know” or in birthday reminders.

 If your loved one did not name a legacy contact before their death, you can still memorialize their account.
 Prepare to prove to Facebook that you are an immediate family member or executor with the authority to do so.
 Also, have access to the death certificate or another form of proof of death in case they ask for it.